 However, what is even more disturbing is the fact that these crimes have some of the lowest rates of persecution.
 ‘Wind River’ is based on thousands of such true stories.
 It was the above-mentioned statistics that urged Olsen to immediately accept Sheridan’s script.

-The low persecution raters are a result of a gross double-standard in the American judicial system.
+The low persecution raters are a result of a gross double standard in the American judicial system.
 A person charged for a non-felony crime committed inside a reservation can only be caught within that reservation.
-If he/she manages to make it out of the reservation, they are practically freed of the crime they commit as the judicial system cannot charge him.
-However, if a Native were to be charged with a non-felony crime against a non-Native, he/she can be prosecuted by both, the federal government and the tribal police which has jurisdiction over the reservation.
+If he/she manages to make it out of the reservation, they are practically freed of the crime they commit as the judicial system cannot charge him/her.
+However, if a Native were to be charged with a non-felony crime against a non-Native, he/she can be prosecuted by both the federal government and the tribal police, which has jurisdiction over the reservation.
 In an interview, Olsen called this “a double standard of medieval proportions.”

-After working on the movie, Olsen joined the non-profit organisation, The Rape Treatment Center to support such ill-fated assault victims.
+After working on the movie, Olsen joined the non-profit organization, The Rape Treatment Center, to support such ill-fated assault victims.
 Over 1000 Native American women have been murdered in the last thirty years and that is a concerning statistic.
-There have also been cases involving serial killers like Robert Pickton who was responsible for the deaths of 49 women in Vancouver.
+There have also been cases involving serial killers like Robert Pickton, who was responsible for the deaths of 49 women in Vancouver.

 ‘Wind River’ exposes this blatant negligence of justice with its crime thriller story.
-Olsen’s character is portrayed to be one who believes in the justice system until she is assigned this case which changes her mind completely.
-Her character serves as a form of caricature to highlight the American public’s belief in a justice system which suffers from such glaring flaws.
+Olsen’s character is portrayed as one who believes in the justice system until she is assigned this case, which changes her mind completely.
+Her character serves as a form of caricature to highlight the American public’s belief in a justice system that suffers from such glaring flaws.
 While the movie definitely helps raise awareness about the issue, it also urges viewers to consider the plight of the Native American woman for whom the quest for justice is often extremely tough.

 Read More: Movies Like Wind River